rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 3. Sort an integer list (for example ``list = [20, 112, 45, 80, 23]``) using the last digit of each item and keep their relative positions in case the digit is the same
    (the result in this case would be ``[20, 80, 112, 23, 45]``).

-4. Create an animation of your own and play it on the micro:bit LED screen.
+4. Create an animation of your own using a tuple and play it on the micro:bit LED screen.

-5.
+5. Program microbit to take a compass reading upon press of a button and store the results in a tuple.

+6.